Pallavi-Sinha-12/bitefix/README.md

 ### Example 2 : Using Open Source Models

-If we want to use some other Large Language Model instead of OpenAI, we can use `@resolve_error` decorator with our function to help us resolve the error if the function fails while execution.
+If we want to use some other Large Language Model instead of OpenAI, we can use `@resolve` decorator with our function to help us resolve the error if the function fails while execution.
 This helps us to use any custom trained model as well for error resolution.

 For this example, let's use Openhermes model from Ollama.
 You can download Ollama from [here](https://ollama.ai/).
 Ollama allows you to run open-source large language models, such as Openhermes, Llama 2, locally.